Harry Decheiver: Utrecht

 In April 1997, Decheiver surprisingly returned to the Netherlands joining FC Utrecht.
 He rejected offers from 1.
 FC Köln, VfB Stuttgart, and SBV Vitesse.
-He signed a four-year contract.
+He signed a four-year contract and formed a formidable partnership with Michael Mols.

 Borussia Dortmund

 In November 1997, Decheiver signed a three-and-a-half-year contract with Borussia Dortmund.
 The transfer fee paid to Utrecht was reported as DM2.7 million.
+Wieht Dortmund, Decheiver won the 1997 Intercontinental Cup.